 An important note when cooking ground beef in meat loaf or patties: When the internal temperature of the meatloaf has reached 160 F., it’s safe to eat.
 It turns out that color is not a reliable indicator of whether ground beef is done (see this USDA article for more).
 A good meat thermometer or instant-read thermometer is the best way to tell.
 Usually there is no pink remaining at this point, but sometimes there might be due to pH factors and more.
 Also, sometimes the pink is gone before the meat is actually cooked enough to be safe from foodborne illnesses.

-2 Pounds Lean Ground Beef (probably 85% lean works best — leaner meat makes too dry a loaf)
+- 2 Pounds Lean Ground Beef (probably 85% lean works best -- if you use leaner meat it makes too dry a loaf)

 Preheat oven to 350 degrees.

 In a large bowl, or food processor, mix in order listed, except for sauce/soup ingredients, adding meat a little at a time, until thoroughly mixed.